Tellinq/yoga-book-9i/README.md

 I will accept PRs for the Yoga Book 9i Gen8, Gen9, and other future revisions if they come!

+To-do

+Check UEFI options vs what is available in software (such as power on when [action is done]) Check if User Prescence sensing exists

 To-do with a Windows reinstallation - restoring to OEM defaults

+- Check available drivers on the internet vs what is currently only available on the OEM install
+- Check what drivers can install via Windows update vs other party solutions (Lenovo Vantage/Commercial Vantage, SDIO, etc.)

 To-do for Linux support